gbv/jskos/jskos.md

 contributor   | ?          | agent responsible for making contributions to the mapping publisher     | ?          | agent responsible for making the resource available source        | URI        | ?
-created       | date       | date of creation dateAccepted  | date       | ?
+dateAccepted  | date       | ?
 dateSubmitted | date       | ?
-modified      | date       | date on which the mapping was changed issued        | date       | date of publication valid         | date range | range of date of validity of the mapping (?) version       | string     | ?
+issued        | date       | date of publication valid         | date range | range of date of validity of the mapping (?) version       | string     | ?